AstragoDE/AstragoDE/README.md

 I am able to plan, develop and maintain a full application stack by using the following (and more) technologies:

-- Python
+- Python (with FastAPI and several other packages)
-- Flutter (and Dart)
+- Dart (and Flutter using packages)
-- HTML 5, CSS 3 & Tailwind CSS
+- Astro, HTML 5, CSS 3 & Tailwind CSS
 - Nginx
 - Arduino
+- Markdown
 - Git & GitHub